 Friends, the time has come.
-Gather up your emotional armor and summon all your strength for today you will begin your journey into the holiday season.
-We (yes we’re with you!) will not be defeated.
-Neither an unrelenting barrage of grief triggers nor the logistical quagmires presented by holiday tradition will drag us into a depression filled with Bravo TV and Dorito smeared sweatpants.
+Gather up your emotional armor and summon all your strength, for it is the holiday season.
+We will not be defeated.
+Neither an unrelenting barrage of grief triggers nor the logistical quagmires presented by holiday tradition will drag us into a depression filled with Bravo TV and Dorito-smeared sweatpants.
 We’ve got this.

-I suppose you already knew the holiday season was fast approaching.
+I suppose you already know the holiday season is upon us.
 Even if you’ve ripped November and December clean out of your calendar, it’s kind of impossible to miss.
 It started with the jarring conversion of Target’s holiday section and was solidified by the reintroduction of ‘holiday beverages’ at your local coffee emporium.

-As society shifts its focus, those in the world of grief support follow and you may have noticed an influx of articles with titles just like the one your reading right now.
+As society shifts its focus, those in the world of grief support follow.
+You may have noticed an influx of articles with titles just like the one you're reading right now.
 If you consider the complexities of grief and family dynamics, you can see why the insight around grief and the holidays can sometimes seem pretty vague and repetitive.
-In fact, one of the most common questions we hear from grievers at the holidays, “how should we handle tradition?” has one of the most characteristically open ended answers.
+In fact, one of the most common questions we hear from grievers at the holidays—“How should we handle tradition?”—has characteristically open-ended answers.
 Still, at the risk of wasting a few minutes, I compel you to wander down this road with us.

 Tradition and ritual are things you do recurrently, but they are not routine.
-These are not automatic actions like buckling your seatbelt or brushing your teeth, they are the chosen and deliberate threads that bind you and those you love together.
-The traditions and rituals of your clan we’re built with meaning and purpose and they provide participants with a sense of identity, comfort and security.
-The meaning behind ritual is what makes it so important.
+These are not automatic actions like buckling your seatbelt or brushing your teeth.
+They are the chosen and deliberate threads that bind you and your loved ones together.
+Your traditions and rituals were built with meaning and purpose and they provide participants with a sense of identity, comfort, and security.
+The meaning of ritual is what makes it so important.

-Because tradition bonds family together and creates a sense of security and comfort, the thought of letting go of some of its larger framework can be scary.
+Tradition bonds family together and creates a sense of security and comfort, so of course the thought of letting go of some of its larger framework can be scary.
 You might worry that your family is giving up or, if you are typically looked upon to uphold tradition, that you're letting others down.
-Even worse, you may feel like your losing your fight to hold onto deceased loved ones as more and more of the life you shared with them changes.
+Even worse, you may feel like you're losing your fight to hold onto deceased loved ones as more and more of the life you shared with them changes.

-While there is great value in maintaining large holiday tradition whenever possible, there are times when it won't be possible.
-But rest assured there is just as much value in continuing smaller rituals which may be easier uphold.
-Small things, like a holiday song you sing or a dish you always serve at Thanksgiving, show your love and investment in the family in ways that are often even more meaningful than the bigger events.
-And, as Meg Cox notes in her book, The Book of New Family Traditions (Revised and Updated): How to Create Great Rituals for Holidays and Every Day…
+While there is great value in maintaining larger holiday traditions whenever possible, there are times when it won't be possible.
+But rest assured, there is just as much value in continuing smaller rituals.
+Small things, like a holiday song you sing or a dish you always serve at Thanksgiving, show your love and investment in the family in ways that can be even more meaningful than bigger events.
+As Meg Cox notes in her book, The Book of New Family Traditions (Revised and Updated): How to Create Great Rituals for Holidays and Every Day:

 "…it's the everyday traditions that determine how we experience our families and demonstrate hands-on love for our children."